uwmadisoncals/cals-main-plugins/portfolio-slideshow/readme.txt

 == Changelog ==

+= 1.12.1 =

+* Fix — Fixed a "non well-formed numeric value" PHP notice that would arise in the system info page.
+* Tweak — Bumped "Tested up to" version number.

 = 1.12.0 =
-* FIX: Make the "help" icon link in slides meta box go to a new page instead of leaving the current one.
+* Fix — Made the "help" icon link in slides meta box go to a new page instead of leaving the current one.
-* TWEAK: Temporarily remove the "updated URL with Slide IDs" option.
+* Tweak — Temporarily removed the "updated URL with Slide IDs" option.
-* TWEAK: Remove references to some pager features that don't yet exist.
+* Tweak — Removed references to some pager features that don't yet exist.
-* TWEAK: Remove references to some lightbox features that don't yet exist.
+* Tweak — Removed references to some lightbox features that don't yet exist.
-* TWEAK: Remove some internal references to the old Portfolio Slideshow website.
+* Tweak — Removed some internal references to the old Portfolio Slideshow website.

 = 1.11.1 =

-* TWEAK: Safer translatable strings.
-* FIX: Ditched custom Underscores templating in place of safer and more widely-supported wp.template()
+* Fix — Ditched custom Underscores templating in place of safer and more widely-supported wp.template()
-* FIX: Fixed errors with missing "slide URL" attachment fields.
+* Fix — Fixed errors with missing "slide URL" attachment fields.
+* Tweak — Safer translatable strings.

 = 1.11.0 =

-* NEW: Restored full support for PHP 5.2 and higher!
+* New — Restored full support for PHP 5.2 and higher!
-* NEW: Added "System Info" tab for use in support requests.
+* New — Added "System Info" tab for use in support requests.
-* NEW: Made documentation translatable.
+* New — Made documentation translatable.
-* NEW: Added more documentation links for faster/more specific navigation.
+* New — Added more documentation links for faster/more specific navigation.
-* TWEAK: Some JS cleanup to being laying the groundwork for the few releases of improvements.
+* Tweak — Some JS cleanup to being laying the groundwork for the few releases of improvements.
-* TWEAK: added "support" and "settings" quick links to Plugins page.
+* Tweak — added "support" and "settings" quick links to Plugins page.
-* TWEAK: Moved screenshots and some other assets to wp.org repo /assets folder â€“Â makes for a smaller plugin file and thus, hopefully, faster updates.
+* Tweak — Moved screenshots and some other assets to wp.org repo /assets folder â€“Â makes for a smaller plugin file and thus, hopefully, faster updates.
-* TWEAK: Reduced number of variables created in view includes.
+* Tweak — Reduced number of variables created in view includes.
-* TWEAK: Code cleanup in some of the views.
+* Tweak — Code cleanup in some of the views.
-* FIX: Fixed the "Slide URL" attachment field to ensure it saves.
+* Fix — Fixed the "Slide URL" attachment field to ensure it saves.
-* FIX: Repaired functionality of the `openurl` and `target` attributes.
+* Fix — Repaired functionality of the `openurl` and `target` attributes.
-* FIX: Fixed some max-width CSS to ensure images don't pop out of their container.
+* Fix — Fixed some max-width CSS to ensure images don't pop out of their container.
-* FIX: Fixed bug that prevented `centered="true"` shortcode attribute from working.
+* Fix — Fixed bug that prevented `centered="true"` shortcode attribute from working.
-* FIX: Relocated and renamed many files for a more organized plugin structure to lay a foundation for future changes (heavily inspired by The Events Calendar).
+* Fix — Relocated and renamed many files for a more organized plugin structure to lay a foundation for future changes (heavily inspired by The Events Calendar).
-* FIX: Fixed a broken placeholder image src.
+* Fix — Fixed a broken placeholder image src.
-* FIX: removal of references to erroneous plugin versions.
+* Fix — removal of references to erroneous plugin versions.
-* FIX: escape some translated strings that weren't.
+* Fix — escape some translated strings that weren't.
-* REMOVAL: Removed unused function `portfolio_slideshow_is_plugin_active()`.
+* Removal — Removed unused function `portfolio_slideshow_is_plugin_active()`.
-* REMOVAL: Removed unused function `portfolio_slideshow_get_image_sizes()`.
+* Removal — Removed unused function `portfolio_slideshow_get_image_sizes()`.
-* REMOVAL: Removed unused function `portfolio_slideshow_sanitize_text_field_deep()`.
+* Removal — Removed unused function `portfolio_slideshow_sanitize_text_field_deep()`.
-* REMOVAL: Removed unused file `ps-custom-post-type.js`.
+* Removal — Removed unused file `ps-custom-post-type.js`.
-* REMOVAL: Removed unused file `ps-custom-post-type.css`.
+* Removal — Removed unused file `ps-custom-post-type.css`.
-* REMOVAL: remove all references to "fluid" / "allowfluid" option.
+* Removal — remove all references to "fluid" / "allowfluid" option.

 = 1.10.0 =

-* FIX: A few fixes to address the retrieval of slides, which should mean your pre-1.9.9 slideshows will work fine in many more cases than with the 1.9.9 release itself.
+* Fix — A few fixes to address the retrieval of slides, which should mean your pre-1.9.9 slideshows will work fine in many more cases than with the 1.9.9 release itself.
-* FIX: Fixed some "Undefined Index" PHP notices with a few slideshow arguments.
+* Fix — Fixed some "Undefined Index" PHP notices with a few slideshow arguments.
-* FIX: Removal of unnecessary "protected" access on several class methods and properties.
+* Fix — Removal of unnecessary "protected" access on several class methods and properties.
-* FIX: Removal of a handful of unnecessary JavaScript and CSS files that could cause 404 errors on pages if loaded.
+* Fix — Removal of a handful of unnecessary JavaScript and CSS files that could cause 404 errors on pages if loaded.

 = 1.9.9 =